muness/eligible-CSharp/README.md

 Add your apikey to Environmental Variable with name 'apikey' or set apikey in TestResource file to run the test cases.

 ## Support Forums
-If you find an issue with in the client library we would appricate you send mail to support@eligible.com or adding an issue in the [Issue tracker](https://github.com/eligible/eligible-CSharp/issues)
+If you find an issue with in the client library we would appricate you Send an email to support@eligible.com or add an issue in the [Issue tracker](https://github.com/eligible/eligible-CSharp/issues) for bug reports.